Step 1: Connect to your data

 - Connect to data that is stored in a file, such as Microsoft Excel, PDF, Spatial files, and more.

-- Connect to data that is stored on a server, such as Tableau Server, Microsoft SQL Server, Google Analytics, and more.
+- Connect to data that is stored on Tableau Server, Microsoft SQL Server, Google Analytics, or another server.

 - Connect to a data source that you’ve connected to before.

 Tableau supports the ability to connect to a wide variety of data stored in a wide variety of places.
 The Connect pane lists the most common places that you might want to connect to, or click the More links to see more options.
-More on connecting to data sources in the Learning Library (in the top menu)
+For more on connecting to data sources, see the Learning Library for this tutorial.

 The Sample - Superstore data set comes with Tableau.
 It contains information about products, sales, profits, and so on that you can use to identify key areas for improvement within this fictitious company.